korningf/git-pass/README.md

 # Motivation

-Many corporate and instituional environments use minimal thin client PCs
+Many corporate and institutional environments use minimal thin client PCs

 and typically restrict downloads and the gamut of installable software,